Skip Navigation

 Because Jason owed Bob a favor, he offered to work the late shift for this this week.

-Use the comma to set off conjunctive adverbs and adverbial phrases.
+• To set off conjunctive adverbs and adverbial phrase

 I went to the door to see him; he turned, however, and walked away.